kuock0129/LLM-based_Multi-Agent-Autonomous-Agent_Simulation/README.md

-# LLM-based Multi-Agent Autonomous Agent Simulation Platform
+# Duo-Mode Multi-Agent Autonomous Agent Simulation Platform

 ## Overview
-This project aims to develop a **multi-agent autonomous simulation platform** in dynamic environment and agent behavior control.
+This project aims to develop a **Duo-Mode multi-agent autonomous agent simulation platform** in virtual environment and agent behavior control.
 The system will demonstrate real-time agent movement, interactions, and decision-making in a virtual environment, utilizing sensors, collision handling, and user inputs for seamless simulation.

 ## Objectives

-### 1. Automated Agent Behavior in a Dynamic Environment
+### 1. Automated Agent Behavior in a Virtual Environment
 - Implement **autonomous agent movement** with realistic physics-based controls.
 - Agents will navigate the environment, responding to obstacles, and interactions.
 - Pathfinding and decision-making will be integrated based on predefined logic.